 Diploma in Management Studies

 The Diploma in Management Studies program provides you with a broad background in management studies and the option of specializing in a number of business disciplines.
-Many students who have completed the Certificate in Management Studies complete an 30 additional credits to earn the Diploma in Management Studies.
+If you have already completed the Certificate in Management Studies, you need only 30 more credits to earn the Diploma in Management Studies, which takes you that much farther toward your Bachelor of Commerce.

 What Can You Do With This Credential?